 No, the testing, training, and Field-Based Experiences can be completed in any order.
 The optional test preparation courses can help prepare you for the exams.

-Classroom observations, also known as Field-Based Experiences (FBE hours) are introductory experiences for a certification candidate involving reflective observation of EC-12 students, teachers, and faculty/staff members engaging in educational activities in a school setting.
+Classroom observations, also known as Field-Based Experiences (FBE hours) are introductory experiences for a certification candidate.
+This involves reflective observation of EC-12 students, teachers, and faculty/staff members engaging in educational activities in a school setting.

 30 FBE hours are required; all 30 hours may be completed online through your Canvas account.

-Per TEA guidelines, Texas Teachers can only provide credit for FBE hours that were carried out on a TEA-accredited campus after you were admitted into our program.
+Per TEA guidelines, Texas Teachers can only provide credit for FBE hours that were completed (on a TEA-accredited campus) after the candidate has been admitted into our program.

-You can submit your completed hours in your Intern Portal.
-If you navigated to the “Pre-Service” tab, you will find an FBE Submission From.
+You can submit your completed hours to the Intern Portal.
+When you click on the “Pre-Service” tab, you will find the FBE Submission From.
 Once your hours have been verified, they will appear in your Intern Portal.